 Myths, Cultural Significance, and Storytelling Around the Glowing Jonaki Porua

-Small lights carry profound meanings across cultures worldwide.
-Tales of fireflies shimmer through poetry, stories, and the warm memories of summer evenings.
-These stories remind us to cherish fireflies and safeguard the habitats that sustain them.
+Small lights carry profound meaning across cultures worldwide.
+Stories of fireflies shimmer through poetry, folklore, and the warm memories of summer evenings.
+These tales remind us to cherish fireflies and protect the habitats that sustain them.

 Folklore and cultural references that celebrate the firefly